Collect Trellix Email Security Cloud (formerly FireEye ETP) logs

 Supported in:

-This document explains how to ingest FireEye ETP (now Trellix Email Security - Cloud Edition) logs to Google Security Operations using Google Cloud Storage V2 via a Cloud Run function.
+This document explains how to ingest Trellix Email Security - Cloud Edition (formerly known as FireEye ETP) logs to Google Security Operations using Google Cloud Storage V2 via a Cloud Run function.

 Before you begin